-Richard G Maloney, PhD is a Clinical Associate Professor and Director of the Performing Arts Administration graduate program at the Steinhardt School of Culture, Education, and Human Development at New York University where he teaches courses in managing performing arts organizations and cultural policy.
+Richard G Maloney, PhD, FRSA is a Clinical Associate Professor and Director of the Performing Arts Administration graduate program at the Steinhardt School of Culture, Education, and Human Development, and an Affiliated Faculty member of the Wagner Graduate School of Public Service at New York University.
+He teaches courses in performing arts administration, cultural and creative industries, research methods, and cultural policy.

 Dr. Maloney’s research has been supported by the National Endowment for the Arts and published by the Brookings Institution and the Journal of Cultural Management and Policy.
 His primary research interest is exploring local cultural policy.
 Most recently, he has been exploring how cultural districts increase community engagement in small and mid-sized cities and towns in Massachusetts.

 Dr. Maloney is Co-Editor of the “ENCATC Advances in Cultural Management and Policy” book series, which is based in Brussels and published by Routledge.
 He serves on the International Advisory Board of “Culture: Policy, Management and Entrepreneurship,” published by the Taiwan Association of Cultural Policy Studies.
 He serves on the Academic Committee of the “Journal of Chinese Arts Management” and on the Scientific Committee of the “Journal of Cultural Management: Science and Education,” based in Berlin.
 Finally, he serves on the Advisory Board of “ENCATC Scholar: Cultural Management and Policy Education and Teaching,” published in Brussels.